PaddlePaddle/PaddleNLP/README_en.md

 ## Easy-to-use API

-### Transformer API: Powerful Pre-trained Model Ecosystem
+### Transformer API: Awesome Pre-trained Model Ecosystem

 We provide **15** network architecture and **67** pretrained models.
 Not only includes all the SOTA model like ERNIE, PLATO and SKEP released by Baidu, but also integrates most of high quality Chinese pretrained model developed by other organizations.
+We also welcome developer to contribute your transformer model! 🤗

 ```python
 from paddlenlp.transformers import *